 Who doesn’t love an old-fashioned round of Hearts, Nertz, or Crazy Eights?
 If you’re feeling retro, platforms like playingcards.io and DKM Games provide several free traditional gaming options from checkers to backgammon to solitaire.
 Both websites allow users to create private game rooms to share with their friends so that everyone can join in on the fun.
 Many vendors online also offer a wide array of traditional card and board games for when it’s safe to gather again.

-3. Jackbox Games
+2. Jackbox Games

-Jackbox Games have become increasingly popular during quarantine.
+Jackbox Games have become increasingly popular during the quarantine.
 Their games are extraordinarily easy to play online through a video call.
 Games like Quiplash, Drawful, and Tee K.O. require partygoers to respond to off-the-wall prompts and suggestions.
 They usually lead to hilarious reveals that are sure to be unforgettable.
-This is the only game option we have listed that is not free, but we can assure you it’s worth the investment.
+This is the only virtual game night option we have listed that is not free, but we can assure you it’s worth the investment.